pferrot/pferrot.github.io/_pages/en/index.md

 *Leverage the full potential of open source software.*

-I will help you leverage and customize open source technologies, be it <b>end user solutions</b> like OwnCloud for files sharing or <b>tools/librairies</b> like those provided by the Apache software foundation to power your own solutions.
+I will help you leverage and customize open source technologies, be it <b>end user solutions</b> like OwnCloud for file sharing or <b>tools/librairies</b> like those provided by the Apache software foundation to power your own solutions.
 I will also assist you in making your own software open source.

 ### Projects